klust/SupercomputersForStarters/docs/C02_Processors/C02_S04_ILP_II_Superscalar.md

   <caption>Pipelined superscalar execution</caption>
 </figure>

-OF course this only works if there are enough independent instructions to execute.
+Of course this only works if there are enough independent instructions to execute.

 With superscalar execution, and certainly when combined with pipelining, we have the potential to execute more than one instruction per clock cycle.